 They cannot remove what they cannot easily see.
-Police have long advised people to mark their property with UV (ultraviolet) markers - commissions earned.
+Police have long advised people to mark their property with UV (ultraviolet) markers.
 These are permanent markers whose ink is not easy to remove.

 Sometimes the police will find and recover stolen property, when this happens, they use UV readers to look for the UV markings, which can direct them back to the rightful owner.
 The idea is that you write your telephone number or driving license number on your laptop using the UV marker.

 The ink is not actually invisible it just difficult to see in normal light.
 It is a surreptitious way to permanently mark your computer and link ownership to you.